hieuvo/sunfire_presentation/PITCHME.md

 ### Kinds of monitoring configuration

-- Monitor at minute to second level (alarm rules aren't applicable for second level config)
+- Monitor at minute to second level
 - Single and multiple dimensions of metrics

 ![Flux Explained](images/a.png)